sag7221/Brazilian_EComm_Predictions/README.md

 **Overview**

 This project reviews and analysis churn on a set of relational orders & products database from Olist.
 Olist is an SMB commerce enabler ecosystem, it connects merchants to marketplaces, that specilizes in the fileds of logistics and capital.
-Out data is sourced from Kaggle.
+Our data is sourced from Kaggle.
 It contains 9 datasets:
 1. Customers
 2. Sellers
 3. Orders